 There’s one rule with HIRT: intensity.
 You make the strength-training more intense by moving quickly, and not resting.

 Have a plan.
 You’ll move so quickly, you won’t be able stop to figure out what to do next.
-Walk into the gym with your workout already planned and gather all the equipment you’ll need for the entire HIRT workout.
+Walk into the gym and sit on the recumbent bike to relax yourself a bit before you start.
+Recall your workout plan and then gather all the equipment you’ll need for the entire HIRT workout.